mrfearless/creating-controls-in-assembler/using-our-control.md

 ...
 ```

-In the example code above, we show a simple [MessageBox](https://msdn.microsoft.com/en-us/library/windows/desktop/ms645505%28v=vs.85%29.aspx) when our SimpleButton is clicked.
+In the example code above, we show a simple [MessageBox](https://msdn.microsoft.com/en-us/library/windows/desktop/ms645505%28v=vs.85%29.aspx) when our **SimpleButton** control is clicked.